AT MATTIE’S & ONLINE

 HOW DOES IT RUN?

-It’s just writing to a prompt and in a group, which somehow kickstarts our creative brains better than when we’re at home staring at a blank page or computer screen.
+You turn up with pen and paper and we write to a prompt together.
+This somehow kickstarts our creative brains better than when we’re at home staring at a blank page or computer screen.

 You can write as fast or slowly as you want, and as little or as much as you want.
 Sometimes the words start slowly but pick up once a scene comes to mind.